Wishing you knew more about Aboriginal culture? Search no more.

 No voting rights for "aboriginal natives"

-But voting rights for Aboriginal people were cut back in the first half of the 20th century after Federation and when Australia introduced the ‘White Australia’ policy.
-Legislation specifically excluded “any aboriginal native of Australia, Asia, Africa, or the islands of the Pacific, except New Zealand” from voting unless they were already on the roll before 1901 .
+But voting rights for Aboriginal people were restricted in the first half of the 20th century after Federation and after Australia introduced the 'White Australia' policy.
+Section 4 of the Commonwealth Franchise Act 1902 specifically excluded any "aboriginal native of Australia, Asia, Africa, or the islands of the Pacific, except New Zealand" from voting unless they were already on the roll before 1901 which were only estimated to be few hundred.

 Worse still, electoral officials had the power to decide who was an "aboriginal native" and who was not which led to arbitrary decisions depending if an Aboriginal person lived like a white person or not.